mesosphere-backup/dcos-cassandra-service/README.md

 # Upgrade

+If you are upgrading from version `1.0.13-X.Y.Z`+ of scheduler to a newer version, here are the in-place upgrade instructions:
 1. In the DC/OS web interface, destroy the Cassandra instance to be updated.
 (This will not kill Cassandra node tasks).
 1. Verify that you no longer see the Cassandra instance in the DC/OS web interface.
 1. From the DC/OS CLI, install the latest version of Cassandra [with any customizations you require](1.7/usage/service-guides/cassandra/install-and-customize/) in a JSON options file: